kekscom/osmbuildings/README.md

 - swaps lat/lon of polygons if needed
 - creates a mysql dump file

-For any further information visit <a href="http://osmbuildings.org">http://osmbuildings.org</a>, follow <a href="https://twitter.com/osmbuildings">@osmbuildings</a> on Twitter or report issues here on Github.
+For any further information visit [http://osmbuildings.org](http://osmbuildings.org), follow [@osmbuildings](https://twitter.com/osmbuildings) on Twitter or report issues here on Github.